WWE SummerSlam 2022: How to Watch and Start Times

-Brock Lesnar versus Roman Reigns is arguably the biggest WWE rivalry over the past decade; the two men have main evented three WrestleManias against each other since their first clash in 2015.
-On SummerSlam on Saturday, they collide for what's being billed as the final time.
+It's been over seven years since Brock Lesnar and Roman Reigns first clashed in the main event of WrestleMania 31.
+Since then, the two have wrestled in several high-profile matches, including two other WrestleMania main events.
+On Saturday at SummerSlam, however, the two bohemoths of WWE will wrestle what's being billed as their final match.

 After defeating Lesnar at WrestleMania 38, Reigns defends his unified WWE Universal Championship against The Beast in a Last Man Standing match.
+You can follow our live blog of the show here.

 It's WWE's second biggest show of the year, so there are plenty of other championships on the line.
 Becky Lynch gets her WrestleMania rematch, challenging for Bianca Belair's Raw Women's Championship.
 Liv Morgan hopes to defend her SmackDown Women's Championship against Ronda Rousey.
 The Usos' unified Tag Team Championships are up for grabs as they face The Street Profits, and Theory hopes to regain the US Championship in a bout against Bobby Lashley.